PurpleKingdomGames/virtual-gloomhaven-board/README.md

 choice (currently Firefox, Chrome and Edge are supported).

 ### Port Forwarding
 Once set up it's time to let others play with you!
-For this you will need to use port forwarding to send all traffice on port `5000` to your IP address.
+For this you will need to use port forwarding to send all traffic on port `5000` to your IP address.
 This can be tricky if you haven't done it before as it requires you to change your router settings.
 Each manufacturer is different so you'll need to look up exact details for the router you have, but the steps are broadly the same:
  * Log into your router